alex5995/trino-iceberg-demo/README.md

 ```
 to create a bucket.

 Finally start all the services with `docker compose up -d`.
-Now you can play with `queries/trino_example.sql`.

-When you have created the `taxis` iceberg table, you can also play with `pyiceberg_example.py`.
+## Setup python environment

+Run the following commands:
+- `pyenv install 3.11.3`
+- `direnv allow`
+- `pip install -r requirements.txt`

+## Execute the dbt project

+First of all run `cd dbt_example`.

+Then execute `dbt run-operation create_nyc_taxis_table` to create an iceberg table named `taxis` under the `nyc` schema.

+Finally launch `dbt run`.
+This will create an iceberg table named `random_table` and an iceberg view named `random_view` under the `default` schema.

+## Play with pyiceberg

+The `pyiceberg_example.py` file contains an example about how to use pyiceberg and duckdb to query an iceberg table directly in python.

+## Clean the environment

+Run the following commands:
+- `rm -rf .direnv`
+- `docker compose down`
+- `docker volume rm trino_minio trino_postgres`